-Developing the Christian community was the bishop's primary task.
+Developing the Christian Community was his primary task.
 He built parishes, churches, schools, hostels, dispensaries etc. He trained and developed a group of catechists who were the real frontier missionaries.

 By the time Bishop Westermann retired in 1974, the Catholic community had grown to 133,000 and was spread over in 30 parishes and 312 mission stations.

-Since last decade, the diocese has spelt out its vision "as to make the diocese a communion of communities by building up Small Christian (SCC) and Human Communities (SHC), based on Gospel values and to involve all sections of the people of God in planning, decision making and execution of all the projects and apostolate in the diocese in order to make the diocese a self supporting, self-reliant and self propagating community."
+In the beginning of the third millennium the diocese spelt out its vision and goal in the meetings and seminars on various occasions, so as to make the diocese a communion of communities by building up Small Christian and Human Communities based on Gospel values and to involve all sections of the people of God in planning, decision making and execution of all the projects and apostolate in the diocese in order to make the diocese a self supporting self-reliant and self propagating community.

 The diocse is a Suffragan of Cuttack - Bhubaneswar Archdiocese.
 Its patron is St. Joseph the worker.